kubernetes-sigs/kubespray/docs/ha-mode.md

   be covered by Kubespray for that case.
 Make sure your external LB provides it.
   Alternatively you may specify an externally load balanced VIPs in the `supplementary_addresses_in_ssl_keys` list.
-Then, kubespray will add them into the generated cluster certifactes as well.
+Then, kubespray will add them into the generated cluster certificates as well.

 Aside of that specific case, the `loadbalancer_apiserver` considered mutually exclusive to `loadbalancer_apiserver_localhost`.